coreysabia/Universal-Turing-Machine/README.md

 10. Have fun!
 Thank you for making it this far into the instructions for running the UTM.
 You should now know how to operate the UTM, feel free to try and break it, make new and interesting transitions, or just watch it work.

-### Examples and Explanation (Please only reference this if you need help understanding how to translate transitions.)
+### Example Transitions and Explanation (Please only reference this if you need help understanding how to translate transitions.)

 Assumptions in the following json formatted text: the initial state is q0 and final state is qdone (you can define these when running the program)